Helmut01/replicateBE/README.md

     - Estimated via function ```lmer()``` of library ```lmerTest```.
 Uses Satterthwaite’s degrees of freedom.

-- Conventional (unscaled) Average Bioequivalence (ABE) can be calculated as well.
+- Conventional (unscaled) Average Bioequivalence (ABE) – optionally with tighter limits required for NTIDs – can be calculated as well.

 Tested designs
 - 4-period (full) replicates